GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 ### View the uncompressed size of a resource {: #uncompressed }

-TODO inline image
+Click **Use Large Request Rows**
 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/lvgZdF4HI4aDB451wS5G.png", alt="Use Large Request Rows", width="28", height="20" %}

-Click **Use Large Request Rows**
-![Use Large Request
-Rows](/web/tools/chrome-devtools/network/imgs/large-resource-rows-button.png) and
-then look at the bottom value of the **Size** column.
+and then look at the bottom value of the **Size** column.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/OkTz8xZwi0zVh2GWltnE.png", alt="An example of uncompressed resources.", width="800", height="478" %}